aparmendariz/mcf_docs/docs/source/FAQ.rst

 - **The package is running slower than I expected.
 What can I do to improve performance?**

   Performance can depend on many factors, including the size of your data and your hardware.
-Check the documentation for tips on improving performance, specially the .
+Check the documentation for tips on improving performance, specially the :ref:`Computational <computational-speed>` section.

 - **I'm having trouble understanding how to use a certain feature of the package.
 Where can I find help?**